amrlabib/node-server-boilerplate/README.md

 4. [nodemon](https://github.com/remy/nodemon) to restart server on any file change during development
 5. [mongoose](https://github.com/Automattic/mongoose) is a MongoDB object modeling tool designed to work in an asynchronous environment.
 6. [eslint](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base) the project contains eslint with `eslint-config-airbnb-base` extended, to fix and flag javascript code errors.
+7. [husky](https://github.com/typicode/husky) to add `pre-commit` hook that will trigger `yarn lint` to make sure no bad commits are pushed